 The vicar asks us to remember her in silence.

-I see her gleeful giggling, doing her little shimmy dance from one foot to another—Delight-Filled and excited.
+Gleeful giggling, doing her little shimmy dance from one foot to another.

 I’m glad I missed the horn when I punched the steering wheel hard.

-I’m familiar with grief-rage.
+I’m very familiar with grief-rage.
 It’s part of the fire that propels me forward.

-It's time to act time to put people and communities at the centre of Health Systems and Cancer Care we're unique in our Needs, but United in our goals and United in our message to give people a stronger voice and a more active role in their own health.
-Treat the person not only the disease so that everyone everywhere can get the care they need”
+It's time to put people and communities at the centre of Health Systems and Cancer Care.
+We're unique in our Needs, but United in our goals and message to give people a stronger voice;a more active role in their own health.
+Treat the person, not only the disease, so that everyone everywhere can get the care they need

 Please press your heart ‘❤️’ to guide others here